-E-waste Management Rules and its requirement for e-waste disposal and recycling environment against any adverse effects, which may result from hazardous substances contained in such waste.
+The E-waste Management Rules ask for 'environmentally sound management of e-waste' that means taking all steps required to ensure that e-waste is managed in a manner which shall protect health and environment against any adverse effects, which may result from hazardous substances contained in such waste.
 The rules are applicable on producers, manufacturers, dealers, consumer, bulk-consumer, refurbishers and recyclers.
 It includes the following provisions to help ensure proper recycling and disposal of e-waste: